 I am very lucky: the questions my students send me have caused me to have a deeper understanding for my own work.

 These students are often seeking new insights in their pressing circumstances from me.
-Lately it is all about making a decision to go or leave, to let go or to fight.
+Lately it is all about making a decision to stay or leave, to let go or to fight.